 Afghanistan president flees country as Taliban takes control of Kabul

-Ashraf Ghani said to have flown to Tajikistan as Taliban demands transfer of power within days, reports Kim Sengupta from Kabul

-The Taliban is in control of Afghanistan 20 years after being overthrown by American and British forces, with its fighters patrolling the streets of Kabul and the country’s president, Ashraf Ghani, reported to have fled abroad.
+The Taliban is in control of Afghanistan 20 years after being overthrown by American and British forces, with its fighters patrolling the streets of Kabul and the country’s president, Ashraf Ghani, fleeing abroad.

 The Islamists seized Kabul after capturing the last remaining major cities from the government and tightening the noose around the capital by systematically cutting off every route out to the rest of the country.